-These are issued according to the purpose of your last visit; for example, for tourism, study, or work.
+These are issued according to the purpose of your last visit, for example, for tourism, study, or work.

-In almost all cases, to be able to study at UWTSD you will be required to make a new, study visa application from your home country.
+In almost all cases, to be able to study at UWTSD, you will be required to make a new Study Visa application from your home country.

 You will need to pay a visa application fee and the prices for these are given on the UKVI's website for each type of visa.

 You will also need to pay a 'Health Surcharge' fee and the price of this will vary according to the duration of your requested visa.

 The University's immigration team will advise you on the exact costs that you must pay for your specific circumstances and will guide you through the payment process.
 There is no additional charge to you for the advice service provided by the University.

 1. The DES was introduced by UKVI to allow Tier 4 and student visa sponsored students, studying towards a PhD award or a similar listed qualification (e.g. DBA) to stay in the UK after achieving their award and seek skilled work in a related field.

 2. The terms of the UWTSD DES scheme are detailed below.
 To qualify for a DES CAS a student:

 - must have current Tier 4 or student visa leave to study a specified doctorate level degree at UWTSD in the UK (e.g. PhD or DBA)

 - must not have an outstanding leave to remain application awaiting a decision by the Home Office (including exceptional assurance leave)